 Extensive use of the MSU D2L program is a part of this course.
 Each student is expected to be familiar with this program as it provides a primary source of communication regarding assignments, examination materials, and general course information.
 You can log into D2L through the MSU Homepage.
 If you experience difficulties, please contact the technicians listed for the program or contact your instructor.
-Also, you can go to this page for help with D2L: https://msutexas.edu/distance/how-to-student.php All assignments must be submitted to D2L/BRIGHTSPACE for this course and should be in a pdf unless otherwise specified in the assignment guidelines.
+All assignments must be submitted to D2L/BRIGHTSPACE for this course and should be in a pdf unless otherwise specified in the assignment guidelines.
 A minimum of 5% of the total points will be deducted for assignments not submitted through BRIGHTSPACE.